 - Join our email list by sending an email to email@example.com

 The Student Farm Managers are in charge of the daily operations at Dilmun Hill, including the sustainable vegetable production; the sales, marketing and donation of produce; and all outreach and education efforts such as hosting tours, events and classes.
 Responsibilities are split up between the different managers.
 Being a farm manager is a full time paid position over the summer months and a part-time position during the fall and spring semesters.
 Managers must be undergraduate students at Cornell and are also eligible to earn academic credits.
 Whether or not you have farm experience, we welcome you to join our team.
 A job as a farm manager provides the opportunity to launch yourself into a prominent leadership position at this fully-functioning farm.
-Applications for the 2017 manager positions are accepted now!

 The Steering Committee is in charge of planning and implementing policy and aiding the managers in the operation of the farm.
 The committee meets about every other week during the school year, and consists of the current farm managers, the student researchers, the organic farm coordinator, and a group of student volunteers who apply for the position.
 Committee members also help with field work and are eligible for independent study credits.